!pip install 'lamindb[jupyter]' torchvision lightning wandb

 wandb_logger.experiment.config["batch_size"] = MODEL_CONFIG["batch_size"]

-wandb: Currently logged in as: felix_lamin (lamin-mlops-demo).
+wandb: Currently logged in as: felix_lamin (lamin-mlops-demo) to https://api.wandb.ai.
 Use `wandb login --relogin` to force relogin

 wandb: Run `wandb offline` to turn off syncing.